Magenta RealTime

 The latency of controls is set by the chunk size, which has a maximum output size of two seconds but can be reduced to increase reactivity.
 On a Colab free-tier TPU (v2-8 TPU), these two seconds of audio are generated in 1.25 seconds, giving a real-time factor of 1.6.

 Compared to the original MusicLM, we’ve upgraded our representations to SpectroStream for high-fidelity (48kHz stereo) audio, which is a successor to SoundStream (Zeghidour+ 21).
 We also trained a new joint music+text embedding model called MusicCoCa that is influenced by both MuLan (Huang+ 22) and the CoCa models (Yu+ 22).
-Additional details are provided in the model card and deeper technical descriptions will be available in an upcoming paper.
+Additional details are provided in the model card and deeper technical descriptions are available in our paper.

 Latent Space Exploration… In Real Time